 Solution: Fuel your body correctly – all the time – and keep moving through exercise.
 Depriving your body of protein, for example, can limit muscle growth, bone health and your immune system.

-Solution: Don’t obsess about weighing yourself every day, because fluctuations can lead to frustration.
-Plus, it’s an easy number to monitor at home.
+Solution: Don’t obsess about weighing yourself every day.
+Common fluctuations can lead to frustration.
 Be more aware of the numbers you can’t see and measure daily – your blood pressure, cholesterol levels and blood sugar level.
 If they improve, you’re helping your overall health.

 Exercise, even in massive amounts, by itself isn’t enough.
 You’ve got to mix in correct foods, and avoid thinking that overexertion is helpful.